HosamSaleh1/HosamSaleh1/README.md

 - 🤔 I’m Learning competitive programming / problem solving / Encryption ...
 - 💬 Ask me about Building the web: I use Flask ...

-I love to work with apple, and play with Linux penguin. thinking I'am interested in Web Development, Building devtools, Automation, DevOps, and Cloud Technologies.
+I love to work with apple, and play with Linux penguin, thinking I'am interested in Web Development, Building devtools, Automation, DevOps, and Cloud Technologies.

 Languages and Tools: